 The structure of a GeoData.txt files is shown in Fig. 9.
 The first column holds the ROWNR to keep the order of the rows since the subbasins have to be ordered in a downstream sequence starting at headwaters and ending at outlet basins.
-The columns SUBID and MAINDOWN (0=outlet to the sea) hold the routing information (see the yellow marked cells for an example of how the routing is given).

-The columns may be in any order and the sum of the SLCs for each subbasin should be =1.
-If your model contain a LakeData.txt file for tailored data on lake properties, you need to link to this file in the column named LAKEDATAID (see blue cell).
-HAROID (main river basin ID) is not mandatory but if your model cover many river basins it is handsome to see which subbasins belong to which main river basin.
-UPAREA (the total upstream area of the subbasin) is not mandatory either, but also useful to easily see if it is a large or small area contributing to the actual subbasin.
-HAROID and UPAREA are exported from WHIST by default.
-See the GeoData.txt for more information about the GeoData columns.
+The columns SUBID and MAINDOWN (0=outlet to the sea) hold the routing information (see green cells).
+The columns may be in any order.
+The mandatory columns for simulating water are: SUBID, MAINDOWN, AREA, ICATCH, RIVLEN and SLC\nn, but it is also recommended to use LAKE\DEPTH and ELEV\MEAN.
+If you use a LakeData.txt file for tailored data on lake properties, you need to link to this file in the column named LAKEDATAID (see blue cell).
+The parameter regions (which can be used in par.txt to correct some parameters according to regions) are described in PARREG column.
+The sum of the SLCs should always be =1.
+See the geodata.txt for more information about the geodata columns.

-Figure 9: An example of GeoData.txt file structure.
+Figure 9: An example of GeoData.txt file structure

 It is necessary that the subbasins are ordered in a downstream sequence.
-HYPEtools includes a function SortGeoData() for this purpose.
+RHYPE includes a function SortGeoData() for this purpose.

-When GeoData.txt has been constructed it is always a good idea to check the tailoring of the data.
-Join the GeoData.txt to the subbasin shapefile and produce some maps for spatial check, i.e. ELEV\MEAN, summerized LandUse and Soilclasses.
-A function GroupSLCClasses() from HYPEtools can be helpful.
-To check the routing you can map each sub-basin's catchment area (from WHIST: AREA+UPAREA, from HYPEtools: SumUpstreamArea()) and get a view of the network.
+When GeoData.txt has been constructed it is always agood idea to check the tailoring of the data.
+Join the geodata.txt to the subbasin shapefile and produce some maps for spatial check, i.e. ELEV\MEAN, summerized LandUse and Soilclasses.
+A function GroupSLCClasses() from RHYPE can be helpful.
+To check the routing you can map each sub-basin's catchment area (from WHIST: AREA+UPAREA, from RHYPE: SumUpstreamArea()) and get a view of the network.

-Input data, P(obs), T(obs), ForcKey
+Input data, P(obs), T(obs), Forckey